Terms of Service and Acceptable Use

 - Generate or facilitate SMS, MMS, or other text messages or push notifications in violation of the Telephone Consumer Protection Act, the Do‐Not‐Call Implementation Act, or any other applicable law including anti‐spam, telemarketing or telephone consumer protection laws or regulations;

-- Use the Services and Beta Services in any manner that violates any applicable industry standards, third party policies or requirements that Fractal Enterprise may communicate to its users, including all of the applicable guidelines published by the CTIA, the Mobile Marketing Association, the Self‐Regulatory Principles as directed by the Digital Advertising Alliance and the Network Advertising Initiative or any other generally accepted industry associations, carrier guidelines or other industry standards;
+- Violate any applicable industry standards, third-party policies or requirements that Fractal may communicate to its users, including all of the applicable guidelines published by the CTIA, the Mobile Marketing Association, the Self‐Regulatory Principles as directed by the Digital Advertising Alliance and the Network Advertising Initiative or any other generally accepted industry associations, carrier guidelines or other industry standards;

 - Transmit material that may be harmful to minors;